jonathan-kee/DNS-Container/readme.md

 - Restart BIND on Both Servers sudo systemctl reload named

+- What is the Response code in the dig output on node02? dig @localhost node01.multinode.kodekloud.lab

+In Section 2 of the course, we explored the importance of obtaining a complete copy of all DNS records from the primary DNS server when setting up a secondary DNS server.
+This process is accomplished through zone transfers, which can be categorized into two types: AXFR (full zone transfer) and IXFR (incremental zone transfer).
+The primary server controls which servers are authorized to receive these copies through the allow-transfer directive.
+Conversely, the secondary server uses the masters directive to indicate the source from which to retrieve the DNS records.

+- Task: Install Web Server on ubuntu-host
+Install a web server, which is crucial for testing the functionality of CNAME records.
+The web server will serve the content that the CNAME resolves to.

+Instructions:
+1. SSH into ubuntu-host.
+2. Execute the following commands: sudo apt update sudo apt install nginx -y sudo systemctl start nginx

 # QNA
 1) Do I want to do port mapping for Bind9?
 What is Bind9 DNS port?